digideskio/support-tools/ftdc/README.md

 This section describes the storage of timeseries data in a capped collection.
-If needed, a similar storage format for flat files could be devised.
+If needed, a similar storage format for flat files could be devised; a flat file could have some advantages, for example, it might be more feasible to store the last samples immediately preceding a crash in a flat file.

 Following is a schematic overview of the capped collection storage format:

     capped collection (ns "local.ftdc")